 Winner: Carbon fiber wheels are lighter than aluminum wheels.

 Carbon fiber wheels are stiffer than aluminum wheels.
 This is because carbon fiber is up to 5 times stiffer than aluminum at the same thickness.
 Engineers can further improve carbon fiber wheel stiffness by manipulating the orientation of the fibers and the layup.
 This allows manufacturers to build incredibly stiff carbon wheels that don’t flex under stress.
-To read more about the stiffness of carbon fiber and aluminum, check out this interesting article.

 Benefits of Stiff Wheels